adioshun/gitBook_PCL/Tutorial/Segmentation/conditional-euclidean-clustering.md

 The condition that is implemented above (checking if the candidate's Y coordinate is lower than the seed's) does not make a lot of sense, but I just wanted you to understand how the method works.

+---
+This tutorial describes how to use the  `pcl::ConditionalEuclideanClustering`  class:
+- A segmentation algorithm that clusters points based on Euclidean distance and a user-customizable condition that needs to hold.

+This class uses the same greedy-like / region-growing / flood-filling approach that is used in  [Euclidean Cluster Extraction],  [Region growing segmentation]  and  [Color-based region growing segmentation].

+장점 : The advantage of using this class over the other classes is that the constraints for clustering (pure Euclidean, smoothness, RGB) are now customizable by the user.

+단점 Some disadvantages include:
+- no initial seeding system,
+- no over- and under-segmentation control,
+- and the fact that calling a conditional function from inside the main computational loop is less time efficient.

+# Theoretical Primer

+The  [Euclidean Cluster Extraction]  and  [Region growing segmentation]  tutorials already explain the region growing algorithm very accurately.

+The only addition to those explanations is that the condition that needs to hold for a neighbor to be merged into the current cluster, can now be fully customized.

+As a cluster grows, it will evaluate the user-defined condition between points already inside the cluster and nearby candidate points.

+The candidate points (nearest neighbor points) are found using a Euclidean radius search around each point in the cluster.

+For each point within a resulting cluster, the condition needed to hold with at least one of its neighbors and NOT with all of its neighbors.

+The Conditional Euclidean Clustering class can also automatically filter clusters based on a size constraint.

+The clusters classified as too small or too large can still be retrieved afterwards.

+---

 ```python

 import pcl